 Add 0.5 mL of the prepared solution to a UV-vis cuvette using a volumetric pipette.
 Add 3.5 mL of toluene.

+Prepare a second cuvette, filled only with pure toluene.

+Measure the absorption spectrum (300–800 nm wavelength range) of the toluene-filled cuvette.
+This spectrum should be used to subtract the solvent background from the spectrum of benzoyl peroxide collected below.

-Measure the absorption spectrum (300–800 nm wavelength range) of benzoyl peroxide.
+Measure the absorption spectrum (300–800 nm wavelength range) of the benzoyl peroxide-containing cuvette.
+To obtain the absorption spectrum of benzoyl peroxide, subtract the spectrum of toluene obtained in step 1.4.
+Many UV-vis software packages perform background subtraction automatically.
+If not, background subtraction can be accomplished using standard database software, such as Excel.

 Reaction of benzoyl peroxide and styrene in the absence of a photosensitizer.

+Measure the tare weight of a 25-mL round-bottom flask.

 Prepare a solution of benzoyl peroxide and styrene in toluene by combining 1 mL of the solution prepared above to 10 mL toluene and 3 mL styrene.
+Transfer the reaction solution to a 25-mL round-bottom flask, fit the flask with a rubber septum, and degas the reaction solution using the freeze-pump-thaw technique described in (see the “Schlenk Lines Transfer of Solvents” video in the Essentials of Organic Chemistry series).
+It is not important to exclude water from the reaction solution, only to remove dissolved O2.

-Irradiate the solution with a Hg-arc lamp using a 350-nm long-pass filter for 10 minutes.
+In a ventilated fume hood, turn on the Hg-arc lamp and wait 10 minutes for the light bulb to warm up.
+Clamp the reaction flask to a stir plate and insert an N2 needle into the septum.
+With magnetic stirring, irradiate the solution with a Hg-arc lamp using a 350-nm long-pass filter for 10 minutes.

 Concentrate the photoreaction on a rotovap.
-Weigh the residue and obtain a 1H NMR spectrum of the residue.
+If non-volatile residue remains, obtain a mass of the flask.
+The weight of the non-volatile residue can be determined using the tare weight measured in step 2.1 Obtain a 1H NMR spectrum of the residue in CDCl3.

 Measure the absorption spectrum of benzophenone.